-I imagine that when Irene was twenty, this was the glamorous life that she dreamed of.
+I imagine that when Irene was 20, this was the glamorous life that she dreamed of.
 No attachments and no major responsibilities.
 Just the sheer pleasure of getting paid to travel.
-Now that Irene is pushing fifty, she’s figured out that it’s not all it’s cracked up to be.
+Now that Irene is pushing 50, she’s figured out that it’s not all it’s cracked up to be.

 Irene’s luxurious exterior is not mirrored internally.
-In her late forties and single, Irene’s closest relationship is a former lover turned best friend, Andrea (Stefano Accorsi) and it’s clear that he has moved on, particularly to younger women.
+In her late 40s and single, Irene’s closest relationship is a former lover turned best friend, Andrea (Stefano Accorsi), and it’s clear that he has moved on, particularly to younger women.
 The closest thing Irene has for a family are her two nieces, and she’s not exactly up for Aunt of the Year.

-A Five Star Life is an Italian film (the literal translation of original title, Viaggio Sola, means “I travel alone”) is an extremely on-the-nose story about a woman of a certain age.
+A Five Star Life is an Italian film (the literal translation of the original title, Viaggio Sola, means “I travel alone”) is an extremely on-the-nose story about a woman of a certain age.
 Movies about career women typically enter the vein of balancing the drive of the career with romantic and maternal needs, but in A Five Star Life, there isn’t much to balance.
 Irene has tipped over full-scale into career.
-Relationships and family are more like wistful assumptions.
-For Irene, the family life looks fulfilling, but for her absent-minded sister, Silvia (Fabrizia Sacchi), Irene’s life looks serene, quiet and adventurous.
-A Five Star Life acknowledges that the grass on the other side of the fence always looks greener, it just has a hard time making up it’s mind where to stand.
+Relationships and family are more like wishful assumptions.
+For Irene, the family life looks fulfilling, but for her absent-minded sister, Silvia (Fabrizia Sacchi), Irene’s life looks serene, quiet, and adventurous.
+A Five Star Life acknowledges that the grass on the other side of the fence always looks greener; it just has a hard time making up its mind where to stand.

 If there is a point to A Five Star Life (other than advertising for the world’s greatest hotels), then it is: there is more to life than work.
 Good job, Five Star Life, you figured it out.
 Welcome to the party.